rheber/gloss/README.md

 ## Usage

+* `cargo run -- -d foo` will print definitions of the word "foo", storing them if necessary.

-* `cargo run foo` will store and print the definition of the word "foo".
+* `cargo run -- -e foo` will print etymologies of the word "foo", storing them if necessary.

 * `cargo run -- -l` will list all stored words with definitions.